jennysloane/jfsloane/content/blog/air_quality/index.md

 ## Interpreting the Results

 -   It doesn’t look like there are any noticeable increases in the AQI scores in the past month, so it is unlikely that air quality explains my recent asthma problems.
--   However, there are some spikes in the data where air quality exceeds a score of 2, especially last fall (September - November).
+-   However, it is interesting (and perhaps a little bit concerning) to note that there are some spikes in the data where air quality exceeds a score of 2, especially last fall (September - November).
 -   So I could stop here, but now I’m curious: how does Houston’s AQI compare to other cities that I’ve lived in?… Let’s find out!

 # Air Quality Over Time in Cities I’ve Lived